 In 2011 I started using Instagram only to use the filters that were introduced back then.
 They were an awful set of filters, but it was all a new experience, and using your phone as a camera was quite a miracle at that time 😉 …

-The iPhone camera was so bad (compared to a SLR camera), that no one thought that in time it would start a new photography movement called Mobile Photography, and ios Mobile Photography to become iPhoneography.
+The iPhone camera was so bad (compared to an SLR camera), that no one thought that in time it would start a new photography movement called Mobile Photography, and ios Mobile Photography to become iPhoneography.

 When Facebook acquired Instagram, it was the beginning of the end.
-New algorithm was introduces, commercial ads started appearing in feeds, and numerous new stuff was added, including archives, stories, reels, shops and other “better user experience” features.
+New algorithm was introduced, commercial ads started appearing in feeds, and numerous new stuff was added, including archives, stories, reels, shops and other “better user experience” features.